Trump Says To Hold News Conference On Citizenship Question In Census - UrduPoint

 "The White House will be hosting a very big and very important Social Media Summit today.
 Would I have become President without Social Media?
 Yes (probably)!
 At its conclusion, we will all go to the beautiful Rose Garden for a News Conference on the Census and Citizenship," Trump said on Twitter.

-During thew news conference, Trump is widely expected to announce an executive action on the citizenship question after the Supreme Court blocked its inclusion in the census, according to US media reports.
+During the news conference, Trump is widely expected to announce an executive action on the citizenship question after the Supreme Court blocked its inclusion in the census, according to US media reports.

+The White House said Trump would deliver his remarks at 5 p.m. in either the Rose Garden or the East Room.

 The president has previously said that he was considering an executive order that would allow his administration to include the citizenship question in the 2020 census.